murrahjm/jekyll-now/_drafts/2017-10-18-Ansible-For-Windows-By-Windows.md

 * manage windows clients from ansible playbooks
   * winrm connection requirements
   * credssp or constrained delegation
-  * modules are written in powershell not python
+  * modules are written in PowerShell not python
   * dsc integration